 - Generate generic as well as disease-specific data on the impact of dermatological diseases by implementing a novel methodology (GRIP) and patient-impact measurement tool (PRIDD).

-- Build an open-source patient-impact databank sourced from research undertaken with the PRIDD measurement tool.
+- Build a patient-impact databank sourced from research undertaken with the PRIDD measurement tool.

 - Apply the PRIDD sourced dataset for a wide range of purposes including more R&D; advocate internationally to raise the ranking of dermatology diseases; lobby for better treatments and healthcare policies, and enhance the support needed for patients and their organizations.

-Did you know……over 2 billion people live with over 3000 different dermatological conditions?
+Did you know……over two billion people live with over 3000 different dermatological conditions?

 People with dermatology conditions often face stigma, shame, and other psychosocial challenges in addition to the physical symptoms of their disease.
 They struggle with access to care and treatment because decision-makers perceive the relative impact of these conditions to be considerably lower than most other diseases.
 They often suffer mental health issues, avoid social activities, and miss work due to their conditions.